nl-rse/nl-rse.github.io/README.md

-[Join our community](https://lists.nl-rse.org/mailman/listinfo/everyone) of 200+ members from 30+ institutes and stay informed about activities by signing up to our mailing list !
+[Join our community](https://lists.nl-rse.org/mailman/listinfo/everyone) of 200+ members from 30+ institutes and stay informed about activities by signing up to our mailing list!